 - Ask for male teachers for your children throughout their elementary and middle school grades.

 - Take your children to a male pediatrician and dentist.
 (When they are young it doesn’t matter, but as a girl reaches puberty, I prefer a female doctor.)

 - Ask your children’s friend’s dads to include your child in specific outings, such as ballgames, theater, etc.

 - Enroll your children in sports since most coaches are men.

 - Boy Scouts are a source of wonderful role models for our sons.

-- When your child is old, enough enroll him in a Big Brothers program.
+- When your son is old, enough enroll him in a Big Brothers program.

 - Look to your child’s interests and try to find male mentors.
 For example, if your daughter is a budding photographer, find a photography club for both of you to join and seek out male photographers to work with you and your child.

 Sexual predators exist and you must be careful who spends time alone with your children.
 Search out organizations with strong policies against sexual abuse and background checks, such as Big Brothers, scouting, and most churches.
 Ask what practices are in place to prevent sexual abuse.